yodrew/yodrew.github.io/_pages/air.md

 More commonly, balanced systems put supplies in bedrooms and living rooms, and returns in kitchens and bathrooms.
 This means air escapes a bedroom around the door.
 Unless the space outside the door is totally dark, this calls for a _threshold_ lightproof vent (plans below).

 Balanced systems are rare.
 More common are negative pressure systems: bedroom and living room windows act as passive supplies and bathroom and kitchen exhaust fans as active returns.
-In this case, a lightproof multi-purpose _helix_ vent, built into a window blind, is the supply.
+In this case, a lightproof universal vent, built into a window blind, is the supply.
 Or a silencer if noise surrounds your dwelling.
 A threshold vent is the return, letting stale air escape the bedroom to the exhaust fan.

 Rooms with totally passive ventilation rely on open windows, exterior vents, and infiltration through cracks.
 These will get sealed against light.
-Such rooms will need helix vents in blinds at different heights to take advantage of convection.
+Such rooms will need universal vents in blinds at different heights to take advantage of convection.
 But they probably call for a fan and a silencer, maybe ducting.

 By closely observing buildings I have discovered some simple ways to ventilate them.
 Sometimes rooms have lightproof and sound-dampened holes built into them in unexpected places:

 - unused holes for pipes, wires, chimneys, and ventilation.
-- behind a cupboard or inside a closet
+- behind a cupboard or piece of furniture, or inside a closet
 - a removable panel or wide piece of trim that could be temporarily replaced with a panel with a hole in it.

-For example, I once salvaged a cosmetically damaged door from the garbage at a building supply store exactly the same size as my darkroom's door.
-So I stored the original door and cut holes in the damaged door for ventilation.
+Once, a new door exactly the same size as my darkroom's door caught my eye.
+It was in the garbage at a building supply store because of cosmetic damage.
+We were buying other materials, so they let us take it.
+I stored the original door and cut supply and return holes in the salvaged door for ventilation.

 Another darkroom had no ventilation or suitable holes anywhere.
-It also had no door.
+But it also had no door.
 So we built a frame inside the doorway with a narrow door on one side and a narrower panel on the other.
 We cut holes in the panel for ventilation ducts.
 We fixed the frame in the existing doorway with metal straps screwed into old hinge holes.
 When dismantling the darkroom, we left no trace.

-Similarly, we hung 7m of ducting that ran through three rooms; attached a silencer to it; made three window panels; and imperfectly covered five more windows with only one new screw hole in the entire rented house.
+Similarly, we hung 7m of ducting that ran through three rooms; attached a silencer to it; made three window panels; and covered five more windows in the building on the way to the bathroom---all with only one new screw hole in the entire rented house.
 And that hole was invisible behind a loose piece of trim.
 "Leave no trace" is a fun game that often improves design.

 Sewage pipes drain downward but are ventilated upward.
 Once, friends and I replaced a flush toilet with a composting toilet.
 The exposed drain pipe, being oversize and in a single-story house, wasn't subject to backflow.
 So it proved a perfect exhaust duct for a case fan at floor level.
 Imagination conquers all obstacles (and renews itself in darkness).

-If you are building a new house or are at liberty with an existing one, separate ventilation from windows.
+Separate ventilation from windows whenever possible.
 Give it its own holes in walls.
 This improves many attributes of a shelter: security, economy, comfort, silence, darkenability, and overall control.

 ### vent